Planet Nine May Not Exist, Says New Theory On The Strange Objects In The Kuiper Belt

 What Is Sedna?

-According to CU Boulder, the team looked at one of these objects in particular — a dwarf planet called Sedna, which orbits the sun at a distance of nearly 8 billion miles and is distant enough so as not to be affected by Neptune’s gravity, the Inquisitr previously reported — and tried to understand why its orbit looks the way it does.
+According to CU Boulder, the team looked at one of these objects in particular — a dwarf planet called Sedna, which orbits the sun at a distance of nearly eight billion miles and is distant enough so as not to be affected by Neptune’s gravity, the Inquisitr previously reported — and tried to understand why its orbit looks the way it does.

 Just like other “detached objects,” Sedna has a circular orbit that moves it away from the system’s major planets, propelling it into a journey of more than 11,000 years around the sun.
 That’s how long it takes for this icy minor planet, slightly smaller than Pluto, to complete a full orbit.